Coffee-fueled-deadlines/PyDnD/README.md

 ## Serialization/Deserialization (JSON)

   PyDnD now supports JSON Serialization and Deserialization (This means that you can easily export your character to and from a .json file).
-Below are some examples of how to do Serialize a character:
+Below are some examples of how to Serialize a character:

 ### Examples
 ```python